ultravideo/uvg266/README.md

       --ml-pu-depth-intra    : Predict the pu-depth-intra using machine learning trees, overrides the
                                 --pu-depth-intra parameter. [disabled]
+      --mtt-depth-intra      : Depth of mtt for intra slices 0..3.[0] --mtt-depth-intra-chroma : Depth of mtt for chroma dual tree in intra slices 0..3.[0]
+      --mtt-depth-inter      : Depth of mtt for inter slices 0..3.[0]
+All MTTs are currently experimental and
+                              require disabling some avx2 optimizations.
+      --max-bt-size          : maximum size for a CU resulting from a bt split.
+A singular value shared for all or a list of three values for the different slices types (intra, inter, intra-chroma)
+                                   can be provided.
+[64, 64, 32]
+      --max-tt-size          : maximum size for a CU resulting from a tt split.
+A singular value shared for all or a list of three values for the different slices types (intra, inter, intra-chroma)
+                                   can be provided.
+[64, 64, 32]
+      --intra-rough-granularity : How many levels are used for the logarithmic intra rough search.
+0..4
+                                   With 0 all of the modes are checked in a single level, 1 checks every second mode is checked on first level and then second level checks the modes surrounding
+                                   the three best modes.
+[2]
       --(no-)combine-intra-cus: Whether the encoder tries to code a cu on lower depth even when search is not performed on said depth.
 Should only